Publish and download Universal Packages in Azure Pipelines

 - task: UniversalPackages@0 displayName: Universal Publish inputs: command: publish publishDirectory: '$(Build.ArtifactStagingDirectory)' vstsFeedPublish: '<Feed GUID>' vstsFeedPackagePublish: '<Package name>' versionOption: custom versionPublish: <Package version> packagePublishDescription: '<Package description>'

-Download Universal Package
+Download a Universal Package

 You can also download a Universal Package from your pipeline.